 About Us

-Minute Women Home Care is a premium, non-medical, at-home care service provider that enables our clients to live at home with dignity and respect by assisting with their activities of daily living.
+Minute Women Home Care is a premium, non-medical, dementia home care provider that enables our clients to live at home with dignity and respect by assisting with their activities of daily living.
 We support families in their mission to allow their parents to age in place rather than transition to a nursing facility.

 Connect With Us